-Note that for the work-day profile, Chenath will operate curtains as needed (i.e. as if someone was home), even though it is assumed that nobody is present, and conditioning equipment will not be operated.
+For the work-day profile, Chenath will operate curtains as needed (i.e. as if someone was home), even though it is assumed that nobody is present, and conditioning equipment will not be operated.
 It is assumed that if Chenath closes the curtains on a hot day, the occupant would have done this before leaving the house.

-3.4 Heating and cooling modules
+3.3 Heating and cooling modules - general settings